DevarakondaV/kaggle/README.md

 # kaggle
-Contains projects from kaggle that i've worked on
+This repo contains projects from kaggle that I've worked on or am currently working on.